 Hello, October!
 I can’t decide if the fall arrived in the blink of an eye or at a snail’s pace.
 I think each day was experienced differently and when I zoom out, yup, a blink it was.

-This month, we’ll dip our toes into the waters of Sankhya (also spelled Samkhya) Philosophy, one of India’s oldest philosophical schools of thought, said to be founded by Sage Kapil.
-If you remember from our first month together, Yoga is also one of the six schools of thought.
+This month, we’ll dip our toes into the waters of Sankhya (also spelled Samkhya) Philosophy, one of India’s oldest philosophical schools of thought, said to be founded by Sage Kapil (or Kapila).
+If you remember from our first month together, yoga is another one of the six Indian philosophies.
 As you’ll watch in the video towards the end of this week’s post, Sankhya is a foundation of yoga philosophy, though the two definitely contrast in some ways.

 Sankhya can be translated to enumeration or number, but interpreted as knowledge.
 It’s a dualistic philosophy, meaning “of two,” or that the universe and all within it consists of two different parts or elements.
 Furthermore, Sankhya philosophy both explains and denies the existence of God.